Written by: Jaymie Chang

 1. Study Up On Your New Lifestyle

 - Depending on how far you’re moving, try to get an idea of your new area’s demographic and geographic attributes.
 The first, and possibly most obvious, thing to think about is the climate.
 Are you moving somewhere far away?
 If so, how hot will it be in the summer; what about winter?
-Knowing your future city’s climate will not only help you help pack more efficiently, it will also help you adjust easier.
+Knowing your future city’s climate will not only help you help pack more efficiently, but it will also help you adjust easier.

 - Safety is another key thing to consider when moving.
 Be sure to check your new location’s crime rate and the frequency of noted robberies and break-ins.
 Being as familiar with your new neighborhood as possible before moving in will help eliminate any questions or second thoughts you may have about your area later on.